jsonshan/Customer-Shopping-Trends/README.md

 Data Analysis on Customer Shopping Trends

 ## Project Overview
 This project explores Customer Shopping trends to understand consumer behavior and purchasing patterns.
-The aim is to study sales strategies and how we can improve and optimize customer experience and boost sale revenues for stores
+The aim is to study sales strategies, so we can improve and optimize customer experience and boost sales revenues for retail and shopping experience

 ## Data Source
 Dataset: This dataset was taken from the [Customer Shopping Trends Dataset](https://www.kaggle.com/datasets/iamsouravbanerjee/customer-shopping-trends-dataset?select=shopping_trends_updated.csv) on Kaggle